eilandert/dockerized/php-fpm/README.md

 An Ubuntu-latest docker with PHP packages from [Ondrej](https://launchpad.net/~ondrej/+archive/ubuntu/php)

-A docker I created for serving php content
+A docker I created for serving php content, used as base image for my apache/nginx dockers.

 FEATURES:
 * Nullmailer for easy mailing from within e.g. wordpress